- How do we become truly fluid with a specific task or series of tasks?

 Cherishing each mini-objective set for the day’s session and rewarding it with a higher-value treat keeps alive the fresh desire to do it again tomorrow.

-If you are really keen, you can watch the whole filmed video series from which I took example two in the clip above, showing Boots backing up to eight steps to end up between a barrel and me on a mounting block.
+If you are really keen, you can watch the whole filmed video series from which I took example two in the clip above, showing Boots backing eight steps to end up between a barrel and me on a mounting block.
 This is what we did for the first 30 days.
 During days 31-38 we practiced Boots backing up to stand between two barrels when I stood in front, facing her.

 I filmed each of the first 30 training sessions.
 Over 38 days we trained an average of 5 minute on this task per day, so the total training time was 3 hours, 10 minutes.